Lumbar Spinal Stenosis: Red Flags to Watch For

 The key is a consistent, multi-faceted approach that addresses the condition from all angles.
 This involves targeted pain management treatments to relieve pressure and inflammation, a dedicated physical therapy routine to build support for your spine, and careful monitoring of your symptoms at home.
 Think of these as the three pillars of your defense, working together to keep you stable, strong, and in control of your health.
 Taking these steps helps you stay ahead of the condition, ensuring you can live more comfortably and with greater peace of mind.
 It’s a partnership between you and your care team, focused on preserving your function and independence for years to come.

-Pain Management Treatments to Slow Progression
+Treatments to Manage Pain and Slow Progression

 The goal of pain management for spinal stenosis goes beyond immediate relief.
 It’s about creating an environment where your spine can function better and slowing down the degenerative changes that cause narrowing.
 We use minimally invasive procedures to reduce inflammation around the compressed nerves, which can significantly decrease your pain and improve your mobility.
 Treatments like epidural steroid injections deliver anti-inflammatory medication directly to the source of the problem.